 Giving children a reward at the end of the week in the form of money or other treats teaches children that rewards are often not immediate.
 Remember that rewards do not have to be in the form of money or treats, they can be in the form of time as well.

-How To Talk To Kids About Chores
+How To Introduce Chores To Kids

 Chores are not something that should be given to simply lesson parents responsibilities around the house.
 They should be introduced to children at a young age and in a fun enough manner that it doesn’t sound like a bummer of a task.

 Introduce the idea of chores one step at a time.
 Tasks such as cleaning up their own mess are good starting points to learning how to do chores.